BuiTTm/SystemeGestionArticleJournal/README.md

 1. Install Docker version 20.10.21 or newer and Docker-compose

 2. Start server: `docker compose up -d`.
 This will also migrate the database.
+If you ran into file permissions problem, run the command using `sudo`: `sudo docker-compose up -d`.

 3. Seed the database with default data: